minio/docs/source/reference/minio-mc/mc-ilm-tier.rst

 Object transition lifecycle management rules require additional permissions on the remote storage tier.
 Specifically, MinIO requires the remote tier credentials provide read, write, list, and delete permissions.

-For example, if the remote storage tier implements AWS IAM policy-based access control, the following policy provides the necessary permission for transitioning objects into and out of the remote tier:
+For example, if the remote storage tier implements AWS IAM policy-based access control, the following policy provides the necessary permissions for transitioning objects into and out of the remote tier:

 .. literalinclude:: /extra/examples/LifecycleManagementUser.json
    :language: json
    :class: copyable

 Modify the ``Resource`` for the bucket into which MinIO tiers objects.

+.. admonition:: Avoid enabling versioning in the remote tier
+   :class: important

+   MinIO strongly recommends against enabling bucket versioning for remote tiers.
+   If the remote tier bucket is versioned, each source object version is transitioned to a *unique object* in the remote tier.

+   If your environment requires versioning for the remote tier, you must also allow the ``s3:DeleteObjectVersion`` permission.

 Defer to the documentation for the supported tiering targets for more complete information on configuring users and permissions to support MinIO tiering: